Below you will find questions and answers on the Clinical Trials Regulation (CTR) specific for the situation in the Netherlands.

 Trial registry

-The CTIS public portal is not (yet) a WHO primary registry.
-However, it does meet the requirements for prospective registration set by the International Committee of Medical Journal Editors (ICMJE) for publication in scientific journals.
+Yes, the CTIS public portal is a WHO primary registry that meets the requirements for prospective registration set by the International Committee of Medical Journal Editors (ICMJE) for publication in scientific journals.

 No, CTIS is specifically for the submission and assessment of clinical trials conducted in the European Union.